Shubham-Saboo/Debt-Slayer/Readme.md

 ---

 ## Running the Project

-The project consists of three Python files, each corresponding to a different phase of the project:

-1. Phase 1: Run the first phase using:
     ```
     streamlit run frontend.py
-    ```

-2. Phase 2: Run the second phase using:
-    ```
-    python vector_database.py
-    ```

-3. Phase 3: Run the third phase using:
-    ```
-    python rag_pipeline.py
     ```

 Ensure that all dependencies are installed before running the scripts.